Prosecutor: Arbery's killers 'did everything' on assumptions

 Greg McMichael and his adult son, Travis McMichael, armed themselves and pursued Arbery in a pickup truck as he ran through their neighborhood just outside the port city of Brunswick.
 A neighbor, William "Roddie" Bryan, joined the chase and recorded graphic video of Travis McMichael shooting Arbery three times.

-The chase started on a Sunday afternoon when a neighbor called a nonemergency police number after seeing Arbery wandering inside a home under construction, where security cameras had recorded him before.
+The chase started on a Sunday afternoon when a neighbor who's not charged in the case called a nonemergency police number after seeing Arbery wandering inside a home under construction, where security cameras had recorded him before.

 Greg McMichael saw Arbery run past his home and ran inside to alert his son.
 They grabbed guns, jumped in their truck and gave chase, Dunikoski said.
 Bryan joined them after seeing Arbery run past the McMichaels' truck outside his home.